-Risks Related to Our Outstanding 2.75% Senior Convertible Notes due 2034
+Risks Related to Our Outstanding Convertible Notes

-Our outstanding 2.75% senior convertible notes due 2034 are effectively subordinated to our secured debt and any liabilities of our subsidiaries.
+Our outstanding convertible notes are effectively subordinated to our secured debt and any liabilities of our subsidiaries.

-Our outstanding 2.75% senior convertible notes due 2034, which we refer to as our "notes", rank:
+Our outstanding Original Notes and Exchange Notes, which, collectively, we refer to as our "Notes", rank:

-- senior in right of payment to any of our indebtedness that is expressly subordinated in right of payment to the notes; - equal in right of payment to all of our liabilities that are not so subordinated; - · effectively junior in right of payment to any of our secured indebtedness to the extent of the value of the assets securing such indebtedness; and - structurally junior to all indebtedness and other liabilities (including trade payables) of our subsidiaries.
+- senior in right of payment to any of our indebtedness that is expressly subordinated in right of payment to the Notes; - equal in right of payment to all of our liabilities that are not so subordinated; - effectively junior in right of payment to any of our secured indebtedness to the extent of the value of the assets securing such indebtedness; and - structurally junior to all indebtedness and other liabilities (including trade payables) of our subsidiaries.

-In February 2014, we completed our offering of notes with an aggregate outstanding principal amount of \$201.3 million.
-In the event of our bankruptcy, liquidation, reorganization, or other winding up, our assets that secure debt ranking senior in right of payment to the notes will be available to pay obligations on the notes only after the secured debt has been repaid in full from these assets, and the assets of our subsidiaries will be available to pay obligations on the notes only after all claims senior to the notes have been repaid in full.
-There may not be sufficient assets remaining to pay amounts due on any or all of the notes then outstanding.
-The indenture governing the notes does not prohibit us from incurring additional senior debt or secured debt, nor does it prohibit our subsidiaries from incurring additional liabilities.
+In February 2014, we completed our offering of our Original Notes with an aggregate outstanding principal amount of \$201.3 million.
+In March 2018, we completed an exchange of approximately \$125.0 million in aggregate principal amount of our Original Notes for approximately \$125.0 million in aggregate principal amount of our Original Notes outstanding.
+In the event of our bankruptcy, liquidation, reorganization, or other winding up, our assets that secure debt ranking senior in right of payment to the Notes will be available to pay obligations on the Notes only after the secured debt has been repaid in full from these assets, and the assets of our subsidiaries will be available to pay obligations on the Notes only after all claims senior to the Notes have been repaid in full.
+There may not be sufficient assets remaining to pay amounts due on any or all of the Notes then outstanding.
+The indentures governing the Notes do not prohibit us from incurring additional senior debt or secured debt, nor do they prohibit our subsidiaries from incurring additional liabilities.

-The notes are our obligations only and some of our operations are conducted through, and a portion of our consolidated assets are held by, our subsidiaries.
+The Notes are our obligations only and some of our operations are conducted through, and a portion of our consolidated assets are held by, our subsidiaries.

-The notes are our obligations exclusively and are not guaranteed by any of our operating subsidiaries.
+The Notes are our obligations exclusively and are not guaranteed by any of our operating subsidiaries.
 A portion of our consolidated assets is held by our subsidiaries.
-Accordingly, our ability to service our debt, including the notes, depends in part on the results of operations of our subsidiaries and upon the ability of such subsidiaries to provide us with cash, whether in the form of dividends, loans, or otherwise, to pay amounts due on our obligations, including the notes.
-Our subsidiaries are separate and distinct legal entities and have no obligation, contingent or otherwise, to make payments on the notes or to make any funds available for that purpose.
+Accordingly, our ability to service our debt, including the Notes, depends in part on the results of operations of our subsidiaries and upon the ability of such subsidiaries to provide us with cash, whether in the form of dividends, loans, or otherwise, to pay amounts due on our obligations, including the Notes.
+Our subsidiaries are separate and distinct legal entities and have no obligation, contingent or otherwise, to make payments on the Notes or to make any funds available for that purpose.
 In addition, dividends, loans, or other distributions to us from such subsidiaries may be subject to contractual and other restrictions and are subject to other business and tax considerations.

-Recent and future regulatory actions and other events may adversely affect the trading price and liquidity of the notes.
+Recent and future regulatory actions and other events may adversely affect the trading price and liquidity of the Notes.